 Tulip & Thistle Glasses

-Another fun beer glass to try out is the Tulip.
+Another two popular beer glasses to try out are the Tulip and the Thistle glass.
 Designed to trap and maintain the foam head, the tulip glass helps enhance the flavor and aromatics of hoppy and malty brews.
-Much like the goblets and snifters, this beer glass has a small stem and footer with a unique, tulip-like bowl on top.
+Much like the goblets and snifters, these types of beer glasses have a small stem and footer with a unique, tulip-like bowl on top.
 The top rim curves outward, forming a lip that helps ensnare the foam head.

 The stange glass (or stangen glass) is also commonly referred to as a strange glass, stick glass, pole glass or rod glass.
 This type of beer glass is named this not because it’s a weird looking glass, but because “stange” is the German word for rod… and that’s exactly what it resembles.
 The stange glass is tall and slender, much like a “Tom Collins” glass.
 It’s easily the most boring looking beer glass on this list, but its use can be traced back for decades.
 No beer glass list is complete without the stange.